 In cases of alleged or proven scientific misconduct, fraudulent publication or plagiarism, the publisher, in close collaboration with the editors, will take all appropriate measures to clarify the situation and to amend the article in question.
 This includes the prompt publication of an erratum, clarification or the retraction of the affected work.
 The publisher, together with the editors, shall take reasonable steps to identify and prevent the publication of papers where research misconduct has occurred, and under no circumstances encourage such misconduct or knowingly allow such misconduct to take place.

 The publisher is committed to the permanent availability and preservation of scholarly research and ensures accessibility by partnering with organizations and maintaining our own digital archive.
-For details on archiving policy, please contact our office.
+In addition, content is preserved in Crossref and archived by Portico.

-In case of strong suspicion of fraudulent behavior concerning any of our publications please contact our office via mail, email, or phone:
+In case of strong suspicion of any fraudulent behavior concerning publications, please contact:

 138 River Rd, Ste 107